sroegner/hadoop-formula/README_HA.rst

 Since this feature is more complex than the already distributed Hadoop architecture normally is, here is a short listing of service components and their place in the order of setup - as should be mandated by a salt orchestration script.

-# Prerequisites as usual (name resolution, NTP, JDK installation)
+1. Prerequisites as usual (name resolution, NTP, JDK installation)
-# Install Hadoop binaries and configuration on all targeted Hadoop cluster members
+2. Install Hadoop binaries and configuration on all targeted Hadoop cluster members
-# Install Zookeeper binaries and configuration on all targeted Zookeeper cluster members
+3. Install Zookeeper binaries and configuration on all targeted Zookeeper cluster members
-# Start all service members of the Zookeeper cluster
+4. Start all service members of the Zookeeper cluster
-# Start all HDFS datanodes
+5. Start all HDFS datanodes
-# Start all HDFS journalnodes
+6 Start all HDFS journalnodes
-# On the designated "first" namenode (to become the active member):
+7. On the designated "first" namenode (to become the active member):
-  # Initialize HDFS namenode metadata as usual (hdfs namenode -format)
+  a) Initialize HDFS namenode metadata as usual (hdfs namenode -format)
-  # Initialize Zookeeper for namenode HA (hdfs zkfc -formatZK)
+  b) Initialize Zookeeper for namenode HA (hdfs zkfc -formatZK)
-  # Start namenode service as usual (service hadoop-namenode start)
+  c) Start namenode service as usual (service hadoop-namenode start)
-  # Start the zookeeper fencing service (service hadoop-zkfc start)
+  d) Start the zookeeper fencing service (service hadoop-zkfc start)
-# On the designated "second" namenode (to become the standby member):
+8. On the designated "second" namenode (to become the standby member):
-  # Prepare HDFS namenode metadata (hdfs namenode -prepareStandby)
+  a) Prepare HDFS namenode metadata (hdfs namenode -prepareStandby)
-  # Start namenode service as usual (service hadoop-namenode start)
+  b) Start namenode service as usual (service hadoop-namenode start)
-  # Start the zookeeper fencing service (service hadoop-zkfc start)
+  c) Start the zookeeper fencing service (service hadoop-zkfc start)

 Below is an example orchestration script to illustrate what the listed actions might look like in Salt